fadingbeat/calculation-game/calculation-game/README.md

 ## Run the app

+- run npm install to get all dependencies installed on your machine

 > Follow the simple steps for running the app:

 - Start the server with **npm start**